achorg/ach-gatsby-site/content/pages/conferences/mla-pages/ach-sessions/ach-sessions-2001-mla-convention.md

 Although the 2001 convention is now in the past, this information will remain available, as a record of what went on.
 Similar information for many other years is available via [the main page on ACH MLA sessions](?q=node/25).

-<div>Computer Games, Narrative, and Special Effects
+Computer Games, Narrative, and Special Effects
 ----------------------------------------------

 Saturday, 29 December 2001, 1:45 to 3:00 p.m., Grand Couteau Room, Sheraton New Orleans